OjembaTrial/backend-exercise/README.md

 1. **Create a Category:** Use the `POST /categories` endpoint to create at least one category.
 2. **Create a Task and Assign Category:** Use the `POST /tasks` endpoint to create a task and assign the previously created category to it.
 3. **Attempt to Delete Category:** Try to delete the category using the `DELETE /categories/:id` endpoint.
 This should fail and return an HTTP error, as there are tasks referring to that category.
 Ensure that your service returns the appropriate HTTP error (HTTP 409 Conflict).

+## After you are done with all the functionalities:

+1. **Use `Swagger` to document your API, [link](https://rehmat-sayany.medium.com/integrating-swagger-with-nestjs-a-step-by-step-guide-abd532743c43)**
+2. **Write tests for tasks and category controller and services**